-Since the start of the pandemic, many people in the North West have come forward for NHS talking therapies, but with new figures out today showing that over 57% of people in the region were concerned about their mental health last year – and more than 50% of people are also experiencing stress, anxiety, low mood or depression, with 57% reporting that they did not seek professional help – many more could benefit.
+Since the start of the pandemic some 2.3 million people have come forward for NHS talking therapies, but with new figures out today showing that over 50% of people were concerned about their mental health last year – and around half also experiencing stress, anxiety, low mood or depression, and the majority not seeking professional help – many more could benefit.

 The NHS is encouraging anybody experiencing anxiety, depression, or other common mental health concerns to come forward and see how talking therapies can help them.

-NHS mental health talking therapies are a confidential service run by fully trained experts and can be accessed by self-referral or through your GP.
+NHS mental health talking therapies are a confidential service run by fully trained experts and can be accessed by self-referral or through your GP practice.

 And thanks to Sony Music and Apple Corps, who have donated the lyrics and melody of the Beatles classic to the campaign, top names from the UK music industry including Craig David, Girls Aloud’s Nicola Roberts, Tom Grennan, Laura Mvula, Ella Henderson and Max George, will launch the campaign with a speaking rendition of the song – encouraging more people to seek ‘Help!’.

-Speaking of her experiences, Nicola Roberts of Girls Aloud, and from the North West, praised the impact therapy made on her life.
+Speaking of her experiences, Nicola Roberts of Girls Aloud praised the impact therapy made on her life.

-Dr David Levy, Medical Director for the North West region, said: “We know the toll the pandemic has taken on people’s mental health, and January can be a particularly tough month for many.
+NHS mental health director Claire Murdoch said: “The pandemic has taken a toll on the nation’s mental health, and we know January can be a particularly tough month for many.

 “If you are experiencing anxiety, stress, or are feeling low, it’s important you know you are not alone and that it is okay to get help.
 No one should suffer in silence.